SELab-2/OSOC-6/documentation/ServerSetup.md

 pm2 start "npm run dev" --name giveThisAName pm2 save
 ```
-Your all set, everything should be up and running.
+You're all set, everything should be up and running.

 #### SSL Certificate